- Steve Nguyen, PhD

 Results of research involving over 32 million survey responses by DecisionWise (2018) revealed and validated that employee engagement is based on fulfilling five basic human needs in our work.

-- Connection – The sense of belonging to something
+Connection – The sense of belonging to something beyond yourself.

 Once these five needs are met, our overall level of happiness increases.